The Poem “Jabberwocky" by Lewis Carroll

 c) Robert Frost

-Explanation: The poem is written by Lewis Carroll.
+Explanation: The poem is written by Lewis Carroll, who is famous for imaginative and nonsense poetry.

 MCQ No. 2